higginsiv/adventOfCode/README.md

 # Advent Of Code
 https://adventofcode.com/

-Run the code for a given Year (yyyy) Day (DD) and Problem (P) with the following.
+Run the code for a given Year (yyyy) Day (dd) and Part (p) with the following.
 Answers will be printed to the console

 ```
-node yyyy/js/DayDD/problemP.js
+node solve.js yyyy dd p
 ```

 Create a template for a given day/year by running